newmen93/termux-ndk/README.md

 ```
  ****

-#### Building app
+### Building app
 **building android app with termux-ndk, please refer to [build-app](https://github.com/Lzhiyong/termux-ndk/tree/master/build-app)**

 ## Issues

-* Every NDK version has a lot of changes, direct compilation will fail,
+* each NDK version has a lot of changes, direct compilation will fail,
 the build script are not generic, so please solve the error yourself.

 * llvm-rs-cc may have bugs, I rewrote the rs_cc_options.cpp file.